Careers

 • Specialized training in violence/trauma in the family from a recognized program.

-• A current specified First Aid Certificate, including Children’s First Aid
+• A current specified First Aid Certificate.

 Job Skills and Abilities

-• Knowledge of ancillary systems involved in domestic violence; legal system,
+• Knowledge of ancillary systems involved in domestic violence; legal system, community advocates, applicable legislation, practices, and policies of MCFD.

-• Demonstrated non-judgmental compassion, empathy, initiative
+• Demonstrated non-judgmental compassion, empathy, and perspectives.

 • Ability to assess needs, strengths and challenges in self and others.